How reliable are climate models?

 A common argument heard is "scientists can't even predict the weather next week - how can they predict the climate years from now".
 This betrays a misunderstanding of the difference between weather, which is chaotic and unpredictable, and climate which is weather averaged out over time.
 While you can't predict with certainty whether a coin will land heads or tails, you can predict the statistical results of a large number of coin tosses.
 In weather terms, you can't predict the exact route a storm will take but the average temperature and precipitation over the whole region is the same regardless of the route.

 There are various difficulties in predicting future climate.
 The behaviour of the sun is difficult to predict.
-Short-term disturbances like El Nino or volcanic eruptions are difficult to model.
+Short-term disturbances like El Niño or volcanic eruptions are difficult to model.
 Nevertheless, the major forcings that drive climate are well understood.
-In 1988, James Hansen projected future temperature trends (Hansen 1988).
-Those initial projections show good agreement with subsequent observations (Hansen 2006).

 Uncertainties in future projections